Skip site navigation (1)Skip section navigation (2)

 Enable testing mode.
 This allows pkg register to update the

-of files installed by the package.
-This option should only
+files installed by the package.
+This option should only be used

-be used with caution, and preferably only for the intended
+with caution, and preferably only for the intended purpose of

 --relocate location

-which is an alternate system root.
-This is an experimental
+is an alternate system root.
+This is an experimental feature and

 ENVIRONMENT